bkownacki1/CS3398-Kree-F2019/README.txt

         Times in class.

     Shelby:
+      - I would like to sit down or form a discord chat to go into every aspect of the design thus far from either Sam or Ben when they have time.
+I do not feel confident enough in my understanding of HTML, JS, CSS, node.js, and the APIs to jump into the project without potentially doing damage.
+I would prefer to have either Sam or Ben direct me what I can do to contribute at this point.
+I am frustrated with how much time it has taken me to understand the basic components of this project.

     Ben:
       - I need to spend more time working on the project outside of class days.
 A lot more progress would have been made if I was doing work on M/W/F/S/U instead of just T/H. I also need to get better about updating the Zenhub.
 Even when I finished a task I would not move it to done in Zenhub just because I didn't think of it and I need to remind myself to do that so we have a consistent burndown chart.